 Taxes are Changing

 State and local governments continue to find ways to increase tax revenue.
 Car sales are frequently the target.
+As the price of cars increase, sales tax also increases.

 Many states have changed either the rate at which motor vehicles sales are taxed — or the method by which motor vehicles, in particular, are taxed.
 For example, Georgia in 2013 changed the way vehicles are charged tax, replacing a general sales tax and annual ad valorem tax with a title tax.
 This change hit car leasing customers especially hard.
 Instead of paying sales tax on each month’s payment, they now pay a tax based on the full value of the vehicle at the time they lease.
 Other states have made changes that nearly always mean higher costs to car buyers.